Caostick/ECS/README.md

 - Lockless safe multithreaded

 WIP:
-- Support for shared libs (currently works with static linked app, needs component sorting for shared)
+- Support for shared libs (currently works with static linked app, needs component sorting for shared).
-- Task manager/scheduler for systems according component access mask
+- Task manager/scheduler for systems according component access mask.
+- Global components(world context) with access mask.
+Instead of system dependency arguments, which can be thread-unsafe.

 Initialization
 --------------